 How are we doing?

-In 2023/24, there were 194 people admitted to hospital for the first time with rheumatic fever (3.75 per 100,000) in New Zealand.
-This is an increase from 56 people in 2022/23 (2.7 per 100,000).
+In 2024/2025, there were 194 people admitted to hospital for the first time with rheumatic fever (3.62 per 100,000 people) in New Zealand.
+This number has stayed the same since 2023/2024, with the rate of hospitalisation similar to that experienced in 2018/2019 and returning to pre-COVID-19 levels.

 An insights report was completed in 2024, which provided analysis of rheumatic fever and rheumatic heart disease through the COVID-19 pandemic in New Zealand.
 This work was led by Tōmaiora, researchers from the University of Auckland.
 Key findings included significant decreases in crude acute rheumatic fever hospitalisation rates in 2021-2022, however marked inequities still persisted for Māori and Pacific peoples.
 The COVID-19 elimination-suppression strategy had a significant independent effect in a best fit model, associated with a reduction in acute rheumatic fever hospitalisations by 50%.